MarkAdell/my_articles/backend_code_review_checklist/README.md

 ## API Design

-- Verify that any new APIs follow the agreed-upon API design guidelines.
+- Verify that any new APIs adhere to the agreed-upon API design guidelines.

 ## Documentation and Comments